njues/halfwaytree/README.md

     From the output of example1 (above), you can see that the "inputs of death" for this program are x=22 and y=11.

+###Current Limitations of Code:
+####source code analyzed has the following restrictions:
+    1. Statements must be one of the following:
+        * assignment, if, print
+    2. No if-else, or if-elif-else are permitted, only simple if statements
+        * for if statements, only compound "and" conditions are allowed
+    2. Data type of variables must be integers